Old Stone Mill NHS - The Delta Mill Society

 Thanks

-The Delta Mill Society - logo design by Dan MoranThe Old Stone Mill National Historic Site and the Museum of Industrial Technology are owned and operated by the non-profit organization, The Delta Mill Society.
+The Delta Mill Society - logo design by Dan MoranThe Old Stone Mill National Historic Site and the Old Town Hall are owned and operated by the non-profit organization, The Delta Mill Society.
 We are a self-funded, volunteer based organization whose operational funding comes from memberships, donations, sales from our gift shop and various fundraising activities.
-This core funding pays for the annual costs of the buildings (maintenance, utilities, insurance, etc.), exhibits, and some staffing.
-We also undertake special fundraising campaigns and solicit government grants to help with our restoration efforts, new exhibit development and extra staffing.
+Our fundraising pays for the annual costs of the buildings (maintenance, utilities, insurance, etc.), exhibits, and some summer student staffing.
+Although a National Historic Site of Canada, there is no government funding that comes with that designation, it is up to the Delta Mill Society to maintain the buildings and keep them open to the public.

 The photo below is a visual representation of what our funding efforts have accomplished so far on the mill structure (the changes on the inside of the mill are even more dramatic - you'll have to come for a visit to appreciate that).